 About once a month during the spring and fall semesters, Wellesley students and faculty open the Observatory to members of the public.
 Visitors are invited to take a tour, listen to talks, and (when clear) look through our 6-inch and 12-inch telescopes.

 Public nights are free and will be held regardless of weather conditions.
-No reservations are required.

 Children must be supervised by their grownups.
-We regret that we cannot accommodate groups.

-Talks and activities happen at the scheduled time rain or shine, and telescopic observing only if skies are clear.
+Talks and activities happen at the scheduled time, rain or shine, and telescopic observing only if skies are clear.

 - Friday, September 22, 2023, 8pm to 10pm - The Invisible Universe

 - Friday, November 10, 2023, 7pm to 9pm - Out of This World: Exoplanets, Meteorites, & Planets

 - Friday, December 8, 2023, 7pm to 9pm - topic t.b.d.